Roll and Build a Snowman Fun Kindergarten Worksheets

 You could also have children play with a partner to create their snowmen together.

-I have also used the Roll and Build a Snowman idea with older children.
+I have also used the Roll a Snowman game with older children.
 Since they did not need review of recognizing the numbers on the die, we worked on addition and subtraction.

 I gave children a addition or subtraction question, and their answer corresponded to one of the materials for them to add to create their snowman.
 For example, instead of rolling a die, I gave the problem, 9-3.